wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAccountLevelAPIs.md

 Accounts are particularly useful when a business employs multiple staff members who all should have access to and permissions to manage one or more sites created for the business, and when a design company creates and designs sites for clients.
 In these cases, creating a team and sharing account access with the relevant users allows them access to account-level (domains, payment and billing info, etc.) and site-level data.
 This allows the right people to edit the relevant sites and other account assets to get their work done and keep sites and businesses running smoothly.

 Account owners can use roles to limit team members’ access to various tasks and/or interfaces of the account (for example, blocking access to specific sites or blocking access to adding features that require payment).
-See [Managing Your Team](https://support.wix.com/en/article/wix-studio-managing-your-team) and [Wix Partners: Default Team Management Roles & Permissions](https://support.wix.com/en/article/default-team-management-roles-permissions#roles-and-permissions-summary-table) for more information.
+See [Managing Your Team](https://support.wix.com/en/article/wix-studio-managing-your-team) and [Wix Enterprise: About Team Management](https://support.wix.com/en/article/wix-enterprise-about-team-management) for more information.

 ## Intended audience
 Wix’s Account Level APIs are intended to support the following types of customers: